Hope Haven Children's Shelter

 and education services to the children in our

 and outpatient counseling services to victims

 Since the official opening as a shelter we have had many children stay at Hope Haven.
 These children have stayed from weeks to months at a time in our care.
 Currently, we have 6 full-time resident children in our care:

 - 2 of them are long term children of neglect (found alone at their homes)

-- 1 long term, available for adoption in August 2019
+- 1 long term severely abused child who should be available for adoption in August 2019

 Colleen's Kitchen Food Bank

 The San Pedro Food Bank program was renamed Colleen's Kitchen in honor of the late Colleen Schwendinger of Rendezvous Restaurant.